mathigon/documentation/polypad/index.md

   getViewport: () => {x: number; y: number; zoom: number};
   setViewport: (x: number, y: number, zoom: number) => void;
   resetViewport: () => void;

+  // Show a floating hand gesture that animates either clicking on a DOM element (no slide)
+  // or dragging a DOM element by a certain distance (with slide).
+The gesture disappears as
+  // soon as the target is interacted with.
+  showGesture: (selector: string, slide?: {x: number, y: number}) => void;

   // Expand, collapase or toggle the sidebar on the left.
 With no arguments, the current state
   // is flipped, or you can explicitly specify and expanded or collapsed state.